nus-cs2030/1718-s2/docs/lec2.md

 	}
 ```

-Line 7 above compares if the two center points are equals, and the two radius values are equals.
-So, we compare if the two circles are semantically the same.
+As shown in Line 7 above, if we compare the two center points and radius values, we can tell whether two circles are semantically the same.
 The rest of this code requires some explanation:

 - Line 3 uses the same `@Override` annotation that we have seen before -- we are telling the compilers that we are overriding a method in the superclass.
 - Line 4 declares the method `equals`, and note that it has to have exactly the same signature as the `equals()` method we are overriding.
 Even though we meant to compare two `Circle` objects, we cannot declare it as `public boolean equals(Circle circle)`, since the signature is different and the compiler would complain.